Blog | Aesthetics To Go — Mobile Clinical Operating System for Licensed Providers

 Technology

-Mobile EHR Built for Injectors: Charting, Consents, and Compliance in One App
+Mobile EHR Built for Licensed Providers: Charting, Consents, and Compliance in One App

 Forget cobbling together separate apps for charting, consents, photos, and billing.
-ATG's clinical platform was purpose-built for mobile aesthetic providers — SOAP notes, injection mapping, lot tracking, and patient management in one system.
+ATG's clinical operating system was purpose-built for mobile aesthetic providers — SOAP notes, injection mapping, lot tracking, and patient management in one system.

 Read More →